--Develop the new DELSI Tactic of living shorelines using native plants and shellfish in our unique design
+- Apply the best-known living shorelines tactics using native plants and shellfish in our unique design

 How can mussels stabilize and restore shorelines?

-Inside the marshes of the mid-Atlantic region, ribbed mussels (Geukensia demissa) are kingpins, collectively outweighing all other animals combined.
-Like many bivalve shellfish, these are referred to as "ecosystem engineers" because they have the ability to build their own habitats and transform the landscape for other species.
+Within marshes of the mid-Atlantic region, ribbed mussels (Geukensia demissa) collectively outweigh all other animals combined.
+Like many bivalve shellfish, they are referred to as "ecosystem engineers" because they have the ability to build their own habitats and transform the landscape for other species.
 They can form clusters as dense as hundreds per square meter.
 Ribbed mussels bind to the roots of vegetation, which helps to hold the marsh together.
 The mussels filter food from the water and fertilize marsh plants.
 As the plants grow, they trap sediment, helping the marsh grow vertically.
 DELSI is attempting to take advantage of this unique "mussel power."

 Where is DELSI being implemented?